krakend/krakend-documentation/extending/writing-plugins.md

 The last option is to write code and compile it along with KrakenD.
 When writing your custom code, the usual choice is to fork the [KrakenD-CE](https://github.com/devopsfaith/krakend-ce) repository.

-The KrakenD-CE repository is the one assembling all the blocks and manages the dependencies (including the [KrakenD Framework](https://github.com/devopsfaith/krakend)), and lets you effortlessly include your company customizations.
+The KrakenD repository is the one assembling all the blocks and manages the dependencies (including [Lura](https://github.com/luraproject/lura)), and lets you effortlessly include your company customizations.

 The small drawback of this approach is that you need to maintain your custom version, which differs from our official binaries.